SAP/fosstars-rating-core/docs/oss/security/apache/cordova-plugin-console.md

           Is it supported by a company?....No

       Sub-score:....Security awareness
-      Description:..The score checks if a project has a security policy and a security team.
+      Description:..The score shows how a project is aware of security.
                     If the project has a security policy, then the score adds 3.00.
                     If the project has a security team, then the score adds 5.00.
                     If the project uses verified signed commits, then the score adds 2.00.
-                    If the project has a bug bounty program, then the score adds 4.00.
+                    If the project has a bug bounty program, then the score adds 4.00 If the project signs its artifacts, then the score adds 2.00.
       Importance:...Medium (weight 0.54 out of 1.00)
       Value:........5.00  out of 10.00
       Confidence:...10.00 out of 10.00
-      Based on:...4 features:
+      Based on:...5 features:
           Does it have a bug bounty program?......No Does it have a security policy?.........No
           Does it have a security team?...........Yes
+          Does it sign artifacts?.................No
           Does it use verified signed commits?....No

       Sub-score:....Project popularity